-This Legnano is also constructed of Reynolds 531 tubing, something that Emilio Bozzi began in the last few years before he was killed and the subsequent end of production by the Bozzi family in the early 1980’s.
-The unique seat binder bolt that attracts many Legnano afficiandos was a thing of the past by this time, never-the-less there are many collectors of vintage Italian iron that seek out the Bozzi 531 frames as their favourites.
-So in addition to a Legnano that would fit my niece, the 531 construction and completely original condition made this bike difficult to resist.
-And this is probably a good time to thank the previous owner, Federico des Dorides of Grottaferrata (Rome), Italy for not ‘parting out’ this original Lengano on eBay, and passing it along to me in tact in May, 2014 at a mutually agreeable price.
-Grazie Federico.
+This Legnano is also constructed of Reynolds 531 tubing, something that Emilio Bozzi SpA began in the late 1960’s (on special order) and continued on through to the end of Legnano production by the Bozzi family in the early 1980’s.
+The unique Legnano seat lug binder bolt was a thing of the past by the mid-70s, never-the-less there are many collectors of vintage Italian iron that seek out the Legnano 531 frames as their favourites.

 I am dating this Gran Premio to 1976 based on the 531 construction and frame detailing, fork crown casting and the 1976 date stamp on the inside arms of the original three spoke GS crankset.
-A word of caution here, it is becoming increasingly difficult to find vintage bikes with their original parts so do not rely on this alone to date a vintage bike particularly if it comes with a high price tag.
-Moving on, this Legnano could also have come to market in 1977 as often the dated Campagnolo components were a year in arrears or standing inventory in the hands of the bicycle manufacturers.
-Unfortunately the locknuts on the second generation GS hubs were not date stamped by Campagnolo which would have helped confirm the gap a little more.
+A word of caution here, it is becoming increasingly difficult to find vintage bikes with their original parts so do not rely on components alone to date a vintage bike (particularly if it comes with a high price tag).

 Model: Gran Premio